iterative/dvc.org/static/docs/commands-reference/push.md

   save different experiments or project checkpoints.

-- `-d`, `--with-deps` - determines the files to upload by searching backwards in the pipeline from the named stage(s).
-The only files which will be considered are associated with the named stage, and the stages which execute earlier in the pipeline.
+- `-d`, `--with-deps` - determines the files to upload by searching backwards in the pipeline from the named `targets` (required along with this option).
+The only files which will be pushed are associated with the named DVC-files, and the earlier stages in the pipeline.

 - `-R`, `--recursive` - the `targets` value is expected to be a directory path.
   With this option, `dvc pull` determines the files to upload by searching the